dongjiacheng06/Learning-based-3D-Vision/README.md

 [![License](https://img.shields.io/github/license/dongjiacheng06/Learning-based-3D-Vision)](./LICENSE)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen)](./CONTRIBUTING.md)

-A list of works in **Learning-based 3D Vision**, aiming to provide a resource for scholars, practitioners, and enthusiasts interested in 3D vision and its potentially exciting roles in future embodied intelligence / world perception and other areas.
+A curated collection of works in **Learning-based 3D Vision**, systematically organizing nearly ten major branches of 3D/4D vision research, include but not limited to E2E 3D Reconstruction/4DV/Online Reconstruction and other several frontier fields.
+This repository was created to help researchers quickly locate papers relevant to their field and enable newcomers to build a clear understanding of the landscape.
+It aims to serve as a comprehensive resource for scholars, practitioners, and enthusiasts exploring 3D vision and its exciting applications in embodied intelligence, world perception, and beyond.
 <p align="center">
   <img src="assets/image.png" alt="Learning-based 3D Vision" width="100%" style="border-radius: 15px; box-shadow: 0 4px 24px rgba(0,0,0,.1); margin: 5px 0;">
 </p>